A peerless medium format lens for the size. The images are lucid and autofocus superb on the GFX 100.

 Yes it’s true, the full frame market is overcrowded and image quality differences between them are getting smaller.
 What about selling 3 or 4 of those cameras, I thought to myself… And consolidating them into one giant mad one.

 With Canon debuting the C500 II today, demand for a full frame in a C-series body is clearly there but Fujifilm is looking further into to the future.
-Their X-Trans IV sensor technology has already debuted in the GFX 100 and X-T3 but I can reveal a leaked slide-show shows Fujifilm might be taking the technology much further than we believed…
+Their X-Trans IV sensor technology has already debuted in the GFX 100 and X-T3 but there is a slideshow which shows how Fujifilm might be taking the technology much further than we believed…

 A large format 44×33 camera optimised for open gate 4K3K RGB (perfect for an anamorphic mode).